Washi1337/AsmResolver/docs/dotnet/cloning.rst

 The MemberCloner class
 ----------------------

 The ``MemberCloner`` is the root object responsible for cloning members in a .NET module, and importing them into another.

 In the snippet below, we define a new ``MemberCloner`` that is able to clone and import members into the module ``destinationModule:``.

 .. code-block:: csharp

     ModuleDefinition destinationModule = ...
-    MemberCloner cloner = new MemberCloner(destinationModule);
+    var cloner = new MemberCloner(destinationModule);

 In the remaining sections of this article, we assume that the ``MemberCloner`` is initialized using the code above.